reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 	PutRecordsResultEntry(SequenceNumber=49626569155656830268862440193775638095921386675670876178, ShardId=shardId-000000000001)])
 ```

+### Data Consumption - Reading Data from Kinesis Data Streams

+We need to build consumer applications for processing data from a Kinesis data stream.
+A consumer application can get its own 2 MB/sec allotment of read throughput when it uses enhanced fan-out.
+This will allow multiple consumers to read data from the same stream in parallel, without contending for read throughput with other consumers.

+We can read data from a Kinesis data stream in different ways:
+1. **AWS SDK**: with PutRecord and PutRecords operations
+2. **Kinesis Consumer Library (KCL)**:KCL is a library written in C++ for adding data into an Kinesis data stream.
+It runs as a child process to the main user process.
+3. **Amazon Kinesis Agent**

+Let us use the AWS Java SDK to add records to the Kinesis data stream created in the previous section.
+We need to first configure the kinesis library as a Maven dependency in our `pom.xml` as shown below:

 ## Kinesis Data Firehose

 Kinesis Firehose is a fully managed service which is built around the concept of a delivery stream.
 The delivery stream receives data from a data producer, optionally applies some transformation to the data before delivering the data to a destination.